noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 \figenv{Compile strategy for JuliaGPU <br>Original source: https://www.youtube.com/watch?v=Hz9IMJuW5hU}{/assets/pages/hpc/GPUBackend.png}{}

-We will focus on `CUDA.jl` as the card at hand is CUDA compatible.
+For the rest of the section we will focus on `CUDA.jl` as the card at hand is CUDA compatible.

-We install tha package with the usual command and execute the test right away, to see if the GPU is working:
+We install tha package with `Pkg,add("CUDA"); using CUDA` and execute the test right away, to see if the GPU is working:
 ```julia-repl
 julia> using CUDA